 It can be so ambiguous when someone tells us they want a “clean” website.
 There are quite a few definitions out there.
 But here’s what we mean when we say clean web design: Make it easy for visitors to know what to look at first and what you want them to do next.

 One great way to do this is with white space.
 Leaving room around what you want everyone to focus upon will help direct their attention with less distraction.
-(You might also be interested in reading our blog about white space.)

 Easy-to-Understand Website Content